-Gov. Jay Inslee leads primary election in November race for Washington state governor, Loren Culp leads Republicans
+Gov. Jay Inslee leads primary election results in race for Washington state governor, Loren Culp leads Republicans

 Fortunato had played up his experience as the only currently elected official among the GOP candidates.
 But his campaign lagged in fundraising, pulling in about $255,000, and in momentum compared with the top of the field.

-With no serious Democratic rivals, Inslee stayed out of the primary fray and has focused his time on reducing the spread of COVID-19 and re-opening the economy with a cautious, phased approach.
+With no serious Democratic rivals, Inslee stayed out of the primary fray and has focused his time on reducing the spread of COVID-19 and reopening the economy with a cautious, phased approach.

 Asked why voters should grant him a third term, Inslee, the former congressman elected governor in 2012, points first to his handling of the pandemic.